bluemooninc/news_embed/README.md

-h1. news_embed
+news_embed
 ----------

 What's this
 -----------

-Add news application for your BluemoonXoops site.
+Add news application for your XoopsEC / BluemoonXoops site.

 Copyright
 ---------